-The interface has been given a few more tweaks here and there, tweaks which may or may not make it into the final version of Android P: the icons on the pull-down quick settings menu are clearer, for example.
+The interface has been given a few more tweaks here and there too: icons on the pull-down quick settings menu that are clearer, for example.
 Sliders to adjust the volume also get a redesign in a more compact box up at the side of the screen.

-Notifications are getting improvements too, with smart replies and in-line picture previews coming to messages, so you can see more and do more from the notification panel.
-Plus, if you hide a lot of notifications from one particular app, Android P will ask if you want to hide alerts from that app completely.
+Notifications get improvements in Android 9 Pie too, with smart replies and in-line picture previews for messages, so you can see more and do more from the notification panel.
+Plus, if you hide a lot of notifications from one particular app, Android 9 Pie will ask if you want to hide alerts from that app completely.

-Do Not Disturb has been enhanced a well, to block visual notifications as well as audible alerts.
-You can also opt to activate the mode by turning over your phone and placing it face down.
+Do Not Disturb has been enhanced as well, to block visual notifications as well as audible alerts.
+On some phones, like the new Pixels, you can also opt to activate the mode by turning over your phone and placing it face down.

-We've also seen Google demo an interesting new feature called Dashboard, though it hasn't made it into the beta as yet.
-This gives you stats on the apps you're using most and how many times you're unlocking your phone – the idea is that you get encouraged to use it less, and apps such as YouTube will even give you a gentle nudge when it might be time to take a break.
+One of the major new features is called Digital Wellbeing.
+It gives you stats on the apps you're using most and how many times you're unlocking your phone – the idea is that you get encouraged to use it less, and apps such as YouTube will even give you a gentle nudge when it might be time to take a break.

-Another feature Google says it is adding to Android P soon is a Wind Down mode.
+Along the same theme is another new Android 9 Pie feature called Wind Down.
 You tell it when you want to go to bed, and at the right time the screen and apps turn grey, encouraging you to put the phone away and head to bed.